 But how do you best expose yourself to gold in Singapore?

-Direct ownership of physical bars is the safest form of gold exposure and you can buy bars from our Goldheart Bullion shop at Plaza Singapura or any other reputable source.
+Direct ownership of physical bars is the safest form of gold exposure and you can buy bars from our Silver Bullion Shop or any other reputable source.
 Yet there are a few things you should know about physical gold ownership that are surprising to a lot of first-time buyers.

-Generally, the smaller the amount of physical gold you want to buy, the higher is the premium you must pay for.
-A 1g bar of PAMP gold for example, has a ~40% premium.
-This in effect means you’re paying 140% of the gold value to buy it.
+The general rule is: The smaller the amount of physical gold is that you want to buy, the higher is the premium you must pay to obtain it.
+A 1g bar of PAMP gold, for example, has a ~40% premium and you have to pay 140% of its gold value to buy it.
 This premium is what a bullion dealer charges for its services and you won’t get this value back when you sell the bar.
 By buying this bar you made an instant loss of roughly 30% on your investment.
 It’s called the spread.
 In other words: The gold price has to rise more than 30% after your purchase for you to make a profit on your investment.
 This puts a big burden on small savers that can’t afford larger bars with a lower premium and people that want to buy small amounts regularly.

 Sure, you can just hide your gold fortune under your mattress and call it a day, but if you want to keep it any safer, the cost of buying and installing a reasonable personal safe at home is going to cost you.
 And this cost comes right off your profits.
 Should your gold get stolen despite all your best efforts, without good insurance, your savings are gone in its entirety after all.
 So if you buy physical gold, you should consider a professional vault that comes with high security and insurance like The Safe House through our partner Silver Bullion.
 While the storage fees are a regular subscription and not a one time fee, The Safe House stores and insures precious metals in large amounts and with high efficiency and can offer really low rates and strong peace of mind.